kellpossible/lightgallery-markdown/README.md

-# Lightgallery Markdown Description Extension
+# Lightgallery Markdown Caption Extension

-Markdown extension to wrap images in a lightbox.
+Markdown extension to wrap images in a lightbox with a caption.

 Will only wrap images which are wrapped in a hyperlink who's href matches the image source.
 Any text in the same paragraph immediately after the hyperlink is used as a caption in lightbox.